oliver-butterley/ma2-2024/index.md

 This text will be updated as the course progresses.
 As such, text corresponding to lectures which have not yet been delivered should be considered as a draft and subject to change.

+If you wish to have a reference book, we recommend [Mathematical Analysis II by Canuto and Tabacco](https://link.springer.com/book/10.1007/978-3-319-12757-6).

 ## General advice

 - Develop your intuition, it's a powerful skill – But don’t trust it completely